-Some of my clients were of "advanced maternal age" (over 35) and doing IVF cycle after cycle in order to score a "geriatric pregnancy" (pregnancy in women 35 and over), a term I've always despised.
+Some of my clients were of "advanced maternal age" (over 35) and doing IVF cycle after cycle in order to score a "geriatric pregnancy" (pregnancy in women 35 and over), a term I despised long before I knew it would apply to me.
 Some of them had no hope with traditional IVF at all due to age or some type of ovarian failure and were using an egg donor to create the embryo they would carry.
 Others had uterine issues or some other malady that precluded pregnancy altogether and were using a gestational surrogate.
 Some were freezing or banking eggs or embryos for future use.
 Most were married or otherwise partnered, but a tiny few were single.
 It was like being in an episode of an ABC procedural every single day, and I was soaking up knowledge in this new career with the hunger of a student.

 At the time, having my own children seemed eons away.
 Many of my clients were older women who treated me like a daughter or little sister, encouraging me towards life decisions different from theirs.
 They wanted me to avoid the heartache and financial and emotional strain to which they were now subject.
 One of my clients, Gretchen*, a financial bigwig in Chicago who tried everything to get pregnant with her husband and was finally resigning herself to an egg donor despite her deep desire to bear her own genetic child, sobbed on the phone to me once, making me promise that I wouldn't follow her example and would instead make the most of my youth and have children before it was too late.
 “I spent my 20s and 30s making all this money,” she cried, “and I'm spending it all in my 40s trying to have what would have come so easily then".